ArturoDent/find-and-transform/README.md

 > That should only be a problem if you select text that gets generated into a `find` term that itself contains regexp special characters, like `.?*^$`, etc.  They will not be treated as literal characters but as their usual regexp functionality.

-> If you are usong no `find` and select text that you want treated as a regular expression (like `\n text (\d)`) do not double- escape those special regex characters.
+> If you are using no `find` but are selecting text that you want treated as a regular expression (like `\n text (\d)`) do not double-escape those special regex characters.
 Just use the same regex you would use in the Find Widget.
 Remember to have `isRegex` set to true in this case.

 > Finally, if you select multiple instances of the same text the generated `find` term will have any duplicates removed.  `Set.add()` is a beautiful thing.